idanhagai5/Verilog-HDL-Fundamentals-for-Digital-Design-and-Verification/Ripple Adder 4bit structural/README.md

 # Project 4
-Design and verify a 4 bit ripple carry adder, using "full_adder_structural" module.
+Design and verify a 4 bit ripple carry adder, using the "full_adder_structural" module.

 ## Interface Definition
 The module should have the following interface: